this-land-server/public/README.md

-# This Land: Public Files
+# This Land: Website

-This repo publishes a site to GitHub Pages where public-facing files (e.g. resource packs) can be stored.
+This repo publishes a website to GitHub Pages where public-facing files (e.g. resource packs) and documentation can be stored.
 There's no build step, it's a flat [Jekyll](https://jekyllrb.com/) site.